Hold Me, Thrill Me, Kiss Me: Gloria Estefan version

-In 1994, Cuban-American singer and songwriter Gloria Estefan released a cover of "Hold Me, Thrill Me, Kiss Me".
-It was released as the second single (only in Europe and Australia) from her fourth solo album, Hold Me, Thrill Me, Kiss Me (1995).
-The single also included a new song, "If We Were Lovers" which is the English version of her 1993 hit "Con Los Años Que Me Quedan".
-"Hold Me, Thrill Me, Kiss Me" peaked at number-one in Spain and Panama.
-Additionally the single also peaked at number 11 in the UK and number 13 in Scotland.
+In 1994, Cuban-American singer and songwriter Gloria Estefan released a cover of "Hold Me, Thrill Me, Kiss Me", released in November 1994 by Epic Records as the second single (only in Europe and Australia) from her fourth solo album, Hold Me, Thrill Me, Kiss Me (1995).
+It was produced by Estefan's husband Emilio Estefan, Jr. with Jorge Casas and Clay Ostwald, and also included a new song, "If We Were Lovers", which is the English version of her 1993 hit "Con Los Años Que Me Quedan".
+"Hold Me, Thrill Me, Kiss Me" peaked at number one in Spain and Panama.
+In the UK, the single peaked at number 11 on the UK Singles Chart.

 Critical reception

-In an retrospective review, Maryann Scheufele from AXS wrote, "You can not help but move with this slow moving song.
+In a retrospective review, Maryann Scheufele from AXS wrote, "You can not help but move with this slow moving song.
 She uses every bit of her breath as she sings and she never hesitates to carry a note to completion.
 Music just dances around Gloria Estefan when she stays in one place to sing."
-Upon the release, a reviewer from Billboard noted the "thrilling sounds" of the song, complimenting it as "elegant".
-Chuck Campbell from Knoxville News Sentinel named it a "standout" of the album, "on which Estefan shines through with sincerity".
-Pan-European magazine Music & Media commented, "Raise the curtains please.
+Upon the release, a reviewer from Billboard magazine noted the "thrilling sounds" of the song, complimenting it as "elegant".
+Chuck Campbell from Knoxville News Sentinel named it a standout of the album, "on which Estefan shines through with sincerity".
+Music & Media wrote, "Raise the curtains please.
 Gloria excels on a ballad which is so big that it gets above the clouds, just like radio waves."
 Phil Shanklin of ReviewsRevues said, "The song is cheesy but Gloria seems aware of this and goes for broke by upping the drama."